-These counter strategies, however, are not wholly bound to the online domain and can have concrete, real-world effects.
-In Your Feed is a Battleground: A Field Report of Memetic Warefare in Turkey, Särp Ozer explains that memes portraying the former Minister of Finance and Treasury – Berat Albayrak – as an incompetent dummy caused him so much humiliation that it caused his resignation.
-Memes, like those made by Anahita Neghabat, a meme maker and activist who criticizes the right-wing climate of Austria with her Instagram page @ibiza_austrian_memes, highlights how memes are an essential aspect of a collective empowerment strategies that are used by marginalized actors to build resilience through a process of self-affirmation.
+These counter-strategies, however, are not wholly bound to the online domain and can have concrete, real-world effects.
+In ‘Your Feed is a Battleground: A Field Report of Memetic Warefare in Turkey’, Särp Ozer explains that memes portraying the former Minister of Finance and Treasury—Berat Albayrak—as an incompetent dummy caused him so much humiliation that it prompted his resignation.
+Memes, like those made by Anahita Neghabat, a meme maker and activist who criticizes the right-wing climate of Austria with her Instagram page @ibiza_austrian_memes, highlights how memes are an essential aspect of collective empowerment strategies that are used by marginalized actors to build resilience through a process of self-affirmation.

-So while we often think of this in terms of memes being used for destruction, confusion and chaos, they are equally as effective tools in designing a future we want to see – just as the Trans Bears do in their futuristic meme worlds that explore what could happen if we used memes to escape our the current moment.
+So while we often think of this in terms of memes being used for destruction, confusion and chaos, they are equally effective as tools in designing a future we want to see – just as the Trans Bears do in their futuristic meme worlds that explore what could happen if we used memes to escape our the current moment.
 Rather than wallow in our present nihilistic memescape, the Trans Bears deploy memes as science fiction tools for speculative worldbuilding, as a means to envision scenarios set in alternative places and times based on pluralistic, positive visions.
 The potential for memes to have this effect beyond their media context was there all along, but the intensification of their circulation around the world has increased the speed of and potential for this process to occur.

 As Grant Bollmer’s chapter looks back upon the history of memes as a means to reconfigure or present understanding of them, we conclude this chapter in the same manner.
-Originally uploaded to the website Newgrounds and popularized by Something Awful and 4chan, the classic meme “all your base are belong to us” turned twenty this year.
+Originally uploaded to the website Newgrounds and popularized by Something Awful and 4chan, the classic meme ‘all your base are belong to us’ turned twenty this year.
 Smells like early 2000s teen spirit.
 In the gloomy vacuum left by the dot-com crisis, the new digital frontier lay wide open for the taking.
 Bases were taken, new properties claimed.
 Libertinism is the cryptocurrency of youthful hubris.
 Platform or surveillance capitalism wasn’t really a thing yet (although a lot of the pawns were being positioned in strategic anticipation while we were enjoying cute cat videos on Google Videos).

-In the mid-2010s, the “us” in “all your base” was identified as a highly media-literate culture of young white men oblivious to their own privileged position in the larger web of things.
+In the mid-2010s, the ‘us’ in ‘all your base’ was identified as a highly media-literate culture of young white men oblivious to their own privileged position in the larger web of things.
 But as popular culture has been absorbed into a kind of memetic spectrum, this category of ‘us’ is revealed to have always been inhabited by a heterogeneity of agents.
-While we can see this see this in Jacob Sujin Kuppermann’s history of the ‘Gopod’ on the Whole Earth ‘Lectronic Link, and İdil Galip’s reflection on the grotesque on Instagram, another excellent example is in Caspar Chan’s account of Pepe the Frog’s resurrection in Hong Kong.
+While we can see this see this in Jacob Sujin Kuppermann’s history of ‘Gopod’ on the Whole Earth ‘Lectronic Link, and İdil Galip’s reflection on the grotesque on Instagram, another excellent example is in Caspar Chan’s account of Pepe the Frog’s resurrection in Hong Kong.
 No longer the worn out crypto-facist figure the alt-right and all-too-credulous news media worked together to create, Pepe has become a symbol of solidarity for protesters as the city heaved with protests over 2020.
-In Pepe, as well as in the signs, phrases, and - really - the entire event of the 6th of January 2021’s storming of the US Capitol Building, we can see that memes have gone beyond the internet, beyond discourse, and beyond the image.
+In Pepe, as well as in the signs, phrases, and—really—the entire event of the 6th of January 2021’s storming of the US Capitol Building, we can see that memes have gone beyond the internet, beyond discourse, and beyond the image.